ValdemarGr/gql/docs/server/schema/arrow_dsl.md

 ```

 ## Arrowless final?
-We can declare expressions for any arrow, not just `Resolver`.
+Expressions can be declared for any arrow, not just `Resolver`.
 The usefullness of this property is not significant, but an interesting property nonetheless.
 ```scala mdoc:nest:silent
 import cats.free._